Skip to main content

 3. Click on your form under Signup forms

-5. Choose the type of field you want under Type, in the drop down menu
+5. Choose the type of field you want bar of icons.

 6. Fill in Title and if you want to, a Description